nomasters/haystack/README.md

 ideas for response data from server:

-ed25519 signed response with an hmac using the submitted key that includes the expiration time
+ed25519 signed response with an hmac using the submitted key that includes the expiration time.
+This would be optional validation and how to get the pubkey would be configurable.
+Possibly using something like hashmap to hold the claim, or DNS, or some other service.